EJEP/temp_monitor/README.md

 ### Configuration ###

-To do...
+The `secret_key` configuration variable for flask needs to be set in a `config.py` file in the flask instance directory.

 ### Installation ###

 The package is distributed as a package installable with pip.
+The integration with a server is dependent on the server.